alan-turing-institute/data-training-for-bioscience/2021-08-16-project-details.md

 This project will help equip experimental biomedical scientists from all skills and career stages with the computational skills to carry out meaningful analyses of their datasets through data exploration, management, and visualisation.
 Our aim will be to present unfamiliar or complex material to experimentalists in a relatable and easily accessible way.

-This project will directly addresses two main focus areas of AI for Science and Government research programmes: good data science practice; and effective communication to stakeholders.
+This project will directly address two main focus areas of AI for Science and Government research programmes: good data science practice; and effective communication to stakeholders.
 In building this project, we will integrate the 'Tools, practices and systems' (TPS) programme’s core values: build trustworthy systems; embed transparent reporting practices; promote inclusive interoperable design; maintain ethical integrity and encourage respectful co-creation.

 ## Main Considerations